• Skip to main content

 2. To Be Caught On The Wrong Foot

-• Use In A Sentence: George was caught on the wrong foot when he heard the company is going to declare bankruptcy.
+- Use In A Sentence: It seems I caught Diane on the wrong foot when she answered the door in her pajamas.

 3. To Bind/Tie Someone Hand And Foot